Cliquez ici pour l’article en Français!

 Covid 19: before planning any trip to Brazil, check out the updates on covid with your local Brazilian embassy.

-(Please note: in this article, I am using free of rights images + quite average-quality photos I took with my phone… Stick until the end of the article to know why!)
+(Please note: in this article, I am using quite average-quality photos I took on my phone… Stick until the end of the article to know why !)

 But before we kick things off: Salvador, and Brazil in general, equals music.
 So to get you in the mood, listen to this tune by Gilberto Gil, famous singer from Salvador 😉

 Table of contents